10- City Driving

 - Stop-and-go traffic flow

-Lesson Three – Avoiding Obstacles
+Lesson one – Avoiding Obstacles

 Focus on lane position to avoid obstacles: City driving involves many circumstances in which travel lanes are shared, congested, and partially or fully blocked.
 During practice sessions on busy city roads, have your teen identify these steps to safely avoid obstacles: